Home Equity Loan Vs. Personal Loan: Which Is Better For You?

 Lenders will also look at your credit score, income and debts when setting your interest rate and determining if you qualify for a personal loan.

-The same holds true for personal loans: You pay back your loan in regular monthly payments that include interest.
+Just as with home equity loans, you pay back your personal loan in regular monthly payments that include interest.

 How Do Personal Loans Work?

 As listed in the above chart, personal loans are typically unsecured loans, meaning that you don't need to back up your loan with collateral like your car or your home.

 Once your application is approved, you'll receive a lump sum payment that you pay back over time, usually in fixed monthly payments.
 Your interest and annual percentage rate (APR) will largely depend on your credit history and ability to pay back your loan, so the higher your credit score, the better rates and terms you're likely to receive.

 Home equity loans are a type of secured loan where your home acts as collateral.
 As mentioned in the chart, if you can't pay back your loan, the lender has the right to seize your home through the foreclosure process.
 The loan amount you qualify for is determined by factors including the amount of equity you have in your home, the value of the house, your credit history and ability to pay back the loan.

 Since home equity loans are secured, borrowers tend to get a lower interest rate than one they'd get when taking out unsecured loans.
 That's because the risk to lenders is lower.
 If you stop making payments, they can take possession of your home, giving them a financial safety net.

 Terms can also be much longer with a home equity loan.
 Just like with personal loans, you'll receive your loan amount in a lump sum and pay it back over a set term, usually with a fixed rate.